Vita0818/Outposts/FORGIS_TASK.md

 You may read the target repository.

-You may write only inside Kikaria-Android.
+You may write only inside Kikaria-HarmonyOS.

+If Kikaria-HarmonyOS does not exist, create it before writing generated migration output.

 You must not write to: